Bernese Mountain Dog Australian Shepherd Mix: gorgeous and intelligent (10 photos)

 Bernese Mountain Dog Australian Shepherd Mix: is this cross-breed right for you?

-Although Bernese Mountain Dog Australian Shepherd Mixes make excellent family pets in most cases, they are not a dog for just anyone, unlike some smaller breeds without working genetics.
-This is a confident, powerful, large dog that evolved as a working dog and needs to have a certain “frame” to their existence.
+Although Bernese Mountain Dog Australian Shepherd Mixes make excellent family pets in most cases, they are not a dog for just anyone.
+Unlike some smaller breeds without working genetics.
+This is a confident, powerful, large dog.
+They evolved as a working dog and needs to have a certain “frame” to their existence.

 Becoming a confident dog owner means learning about dog psychology in general and your dog psychology in particular.
-It means investing enough time into training and fixing any character flaws your pup may have, or learning to correct any issues they may be having.
+It means investing enough time into training and fixing any character flaws your pup may have.
+You will have to learn how to correct any issues they may be having.
 If you want an easy, hands-off dog, this is probably not a good cross-breed for you.

 On the other hand, if you are up for the challenge, if you are an experienced dog owner or simply an active person who loves spending time outdoors actually doing things and you need a buddy to share in the fun, a Bernese Mountain Dog Australian Shepherd Mix might just be right for you.
-They are gorgeous, lovable, extremely intelligent and wonderful beings that will steal your heart and soul (and maybe a few of your snacks!) and will be a precious part of your family.
+They are gorgeous, lovable, extremely intelligent and wonderful beings.
+They will steal your heart and soul.
+And maybe a few of your snacks!
+This dog will be a precious part of your family.